Options of the kafka() source

 | Mandatory: | yes |

-Description: The Kafka topic(s) and partition number(s) from which messages are consumed, for example:
+Description: A list of pairs consisting of Kafka topic name(s) and partition number(s) from which messages are consumed, for example:

 topic(